CluckeyMcCormick/fictional-guacamole/FicGuac/special_effects/particles/README.md

 For this function to work:

 - The `new_blueprint` must be a `ScalableParticleBlueprint`.
-- The new blueprint's `prsm` variable must be a `ParticleReadySpatialMaterial`.
+- The new blueprint's `prsm` variable must be either a `ParticleReadySpatialMaterial` or a `ParticleReadyShaderMaterial`.
 - The new blueprint's `prsm` draw passes must either be `QuadMesh` or `CubeMesh`.
 - The new blueprint's `particle_material` variable must be either a `ParticlesMaterial` or a `ShaderMaterial`.
 - If the new blueprint's `particle_material` is a `ParticlesMaterial`, the *emission shape* must be a Point, Sphere, or Box.